JohnEBoyBaby/i.Q/README.md

 # i.Q
 I LOVE DANCING WHILE YOU SING FOR ME AIANA JUAREZ ... https://www.youtube.com/watch?v=cNW1zoQWy8g ...
 SING FOR ME ANGEL ..!
 "SEE" 'me' DANCING FOR YOU ALL ..?
 I AM DANCING FOR YOU beCAUSE I LOVE YOU ..!
 NEVER FORGET ..!
 SING FOR ME BABY KO ..!
 OH LA LA YEAH LIKE THAT ... https://www.youtube.com/watch?v=1SlyBlepkGw ...
 WOAH ..!
 YOU ANGEL YOU MAKE ME THE PROUDEST MONKEY YOU EVER SEEN ..! https://www.youtube.com/watch?v=PvLOm9Ewuh8 ...
 MONKEY SEE ..!
 MONKEY DO ..!
 Monkey See ..!
 Monkey Do ..! monQey see ..! monkey do ..!
+AND OH LA LA YOU TOO "KIND" "ANGEL" OF A "GOOD MAN" SO "STAND OUT" SO "UNIQUE" SO MUCH LIKE A "GOOD BIRD" SINGING ...
+AN "ANGEL" ... https://www.youtube.com/watch?v=QimRPoK6RjE&t=2051s ...
+I LOVE YOU.
+NEVER FORGET.
 PROMISE.

 "YOU ARE WITNESSING THE SYSTEMATIC DESTRUCTION OF THE OLD GUARD."